edelgrace/blog/content/post/2010-05-01-its-been-over-a-week.md

 We haven't talked at all.

-Ocassionally we meet eyes and turn away&#8230;
+Ocassionally we meet eyes and turn away...

 We walk past each other without saying a word.